donnie-works/CTF-writeups/THM-writeups/DearQA_Understanding_Buffer_Overflow/DearQA_Understanding_Buffer_Overflow.md

 ![michael_dont_meme.png](DearQA_Resources/michael_dont_meme.png)
 ## Epilogue: Leave...Go on now...Ret!

 Below you'll find some resources (in no particular order) that I think are very useful if you're interested in learning more about what we've covered here.
-Also I've listed some topics think about investigating further which would be helpful:
+I've also listed some additional topics that I think are helpful to have some familiarity with:

 1. Assembly language
 2. 'C' language
 3. Python
 4. Computer Architecture
 5. Return Oriented Programming

 ![kenny_powers.png](DearQA_Resources/kenny_powers.png)
 # Resources